ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 - Application: An entity that uses the transport layer for end-to-end delivery of data across the network {{?RFC8095}}.
 - Cached State: The state and history that the implementation keeps for each set of associated Endpoints that have been used previously.
+- Candidate Path: One path that is available to an application and conforms to the Selection Properties and System Policy during rsacing.
+- Candidate Protocol Stack: One Protocol Stack that can be used by an application for a Connection during racing.
 - Client: The peer responsible for initiating a Connection.
 - Clone: A Connection that was created from another Connection, and forms a part of a Connection Group.
 - Connection: Shared state of two or more endpoints that persists across Messages that are transmitted and received between these Endpoints {{?RFC8303}}.